 Drendel & Jansons Law Group News

-We have a great group of attorneys and staff at the Drendel and Jansons Law Group, and we like to boast about them a little bit.
-We hope you do not mind and will join us in our appreciation of them and celebrate our good news with us.
+We have a great group of attorneys and staff at Drendel and Jansons Law Group, and we like to boast about them a little bit.
+We hope you will join us in our appreciation of them and celebrate the good news with us.

 Lawrence (Larry) Lobb received the Kane County Bar Foundation Pro Bono Award for 2018.
 He becomes the latest in our office to be recognized for giving back to the community by representing people pro bono (for free) who can't afford the legal services they need.
 The Kane County Bar Foundation is the tax exempt, charitable arm of the Kane County Bar Association.

 Roman Seckel spoke at the annual Family Law Seminar November 16, 2017, the largest seminar the Kane County Bar Association puts on every year.
 Roman's topic was Standing for Non-Parents in Guardianship and Allocation of Parental Responsibility.
 Roman spoke on the same topic ten years ago, but recent changes in the statutes have changed the rights of non-parents, like grandparents and other family members, in regard to gaining custody of children.